donnemartin/donnemartin.github.io/content/system-design-twitter.md

     * 150 billion tweets delivered on fanout per month
 * 250 billion read requests per month
 * 10 billion searches per month

+Timeline

+* Viewing the timeline should be fast
+* Twitter is more read heavy than write heavy
+    * Optimize for fast reads of tweets
+* Ingesting tweets is write heavy

+Search

+* Searching should be fast
+* Search is read-heavy